Master of Liberal Arts

 Learning Outcomes

-Graduates who earn the MLA degree should achieve mastery of the following outcomes:
+Graduates who earn the MLA degree should develop the ability to:

 - Situate different methods of inquiry within the liberal arts, building upon a foundation in the history of ideas and enduring humanistic questions.